vanducng/datafold-docs/docs/guides/os_diff.md

 ---
 sidebar_position: 4
-title: OS Diff
+title: 'Open Source: data-diff + dbt-core'
 ---

-# Running `data-diff` to improve your dbt development workflow
+# Running open source `data-diff` to improve your dbt development workflow

-Let's walk through the process of using Datafold's open source `data-diff` tool to make sure the code changes in your development (dev) branch doesn't lead to unexpected data changes in production (prod).
+Let's walk through the process of using Datafold's [open source `data-diff` tool](https://github.com/datafold/data-diff) to make sure the code changes in your development (dev) branch doesn't lead to unexpected data changes in production (prod).

 ## How does `data-diff` work?